mbodm/cdis/README.md

 - Register a "Run" command for each keyboard hotkey
 - The Run command here says "_Start cdis.exe with appropriate input source VCP60 value_"

-That's it.
 This way you register 3 keyboard hotkeys when you login.
 And whenever you press that keyboard hotkey cdis starts and activate the appropriate input source of your display.

+You can edit the text file and adjust it accordingly, to
+- set the correct path where your "cdis.exe" is located
+- set the correct VCP60 values for your display
+- set the keyboard keys you wish to use

+And that's it.
+Now you can press your choosed keys on your keyboard and your choosed corresponding input source of your display will be activated.
+Without any delay.
+For me, it works like a charm.
+Thanks to AutoHotkey.
+And if you need more information about AutoHotkey itself, or the used commands, or what you can do else with AutoHotkey (spoiler: A LOT!), just visit the [AutoHotkey](https://www.autohotkey.com) page.

 ### Why .NET Framework 4.8?